giodegas/docker-opensim/README.md

-# mono
+# mono+opensim

-This Docker image provides a light base install with Mono, for .NET development on Linux.
+This Docker image provides a light base install with Mono, for .NET and OpenSimulator development on Linux.

-    $ sudo docker run -it derekslager/mono:3.6.0
+    $ sudo docker run -it giodegas/opensim